groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-03-01-how-to-convert-files-with-groupdocs-php-sdk/index.md

 url: /2013/03/01/how-to-convert-files-with-groupdocs-php-sdk/
 author: 'Derek Hyland'
 summary: ''
-tags: ['API', 'document conversion', 'document management', 'GroupDocs Conversion', 'online document management system', 'zArchive']
+tags: ['API', 'document conversion', 'document management', 'online document management system', 'zArchive']
+categories: ['GroupDocs.Conversion Product Family']
 ---

 This article explains the basics of using PHP SDK classes and methods.
 In this article I'll use the Comparison API and show how to [compare two documents](http://groupdocs.com/apps/comparison) from a GroupDocs account.
 [Find information about others methods in the Swagger explorer](https://api.groupdocs.com/v2.0/spec/).